phantomdiorama/writingvim/README.md

 ## colorschemes

-There are *thousands* of colorschemes  available for vim, but there are surprisingly few decent ones for light mode (which I find better for writing).
+Thousands of colorschemes are available for vim, but most are for dark mode (which I find less suited for long-form writing).
 Here are some good light themes:

 - [Lucius](https://github.com/jonathanfilip/vim-lucius)